 Each test's report file should report the temperature and humidity when the test was started.
 If the information is missing, one can assume that the temperature is controlled around 22-24°C, and the humidity varies from 38% to 55%.

 OwlPS Aggregator is run with the default parameters as of the version used, with autocalibration enabled.
 These parameters can be found in the configuration file /mcy/owlps-experiments/src/commit/7377247179371d21aa682481af4a35999e858e82/2012-numerica/owlps-config/owlps-aggregator.conf.

 These parameters are not very important, except for the delay between two autocalibration orders.
 The default value is 1000 ms.

 The OwlPS Listener program runs continuously, with the autocalibration activated.
-The exact parameters can be found in the configuration file ./owlps-config/owlps-listener.conf.
+It is launched with the following command: